General transformation neural networks: A class of parametrized functions for high-dimensional function approximation: Numerical Examples

 \section{Numerical Examples}

-The approximation properties of the proposed QTNNs and CTNNs are tested by several numerical examples in this section.
-We test the two-layer ($L=2$) QTNN and CTNN defined by \eqref{08} and \eqref{07}, respectively.
-And we also test the three-layer $(L=3)$ QTNN and CTNN without bias; from \eqref{09}, they are formulated by
+The approximation properties of the proposed QTNNs, CTNNs, and TTNNs are tested by several numerical examples in this section.
+We test the two-layer ($L=2$) QTNNs, CTNNs and TTNNs defined by \eqref{08}, \eqref{07} and \eqref{28}, respectively.
+For simplicity, it should be noted that in TTNNs, we only take the $\sin$ term for $\psi$, but this is not limited to this form.
+And we also test the three-layer $(L=3)$ QTNNs, CTNNs, and TTNNs without bias in the output layer; from \eqref{09}, they are formulated by

-where $M \in \mathbb{N}^{+}$ is the width of the second hidden layer; $\alpha_{i}\in\mbR$ is the weight of the output layer; $\beta_{i}\in\mbR$ is the bias of the second-layer neuron; $\widetilde{\phi}_{i}$ is chosen as \eqref{08} for the QTNN or chosen as \eqref{07} for the CTNN.
+where $M \in \mathbb{N}^{+}$ is the width (we use the same width for both hidden layers); $\alpha_{i}\in\mbR$ is the weight of the output layer; $\beta_{i}\in\mbR$ is the bias of the second-layer neurons; $\widetilde{\phi}_{i}$ is chosen as \eqref{08} for the QTNN or chosen as \eqref{07} for the CTNN or chosen as \eqref{28} for the TTNN.
 Furthermore, we test the two and three-layer FNNs \eqref{04} for comparison.
+For different cases, let the target function be $f(x)$, and we extract $N$ data pairs $(x_n,f(x_n))$ from the target function as the training points.
+Precisely, we solve the following least squares regression